 The quality of laboratory water used for decontamination will be documented at the laboratory.
-As discussed in Section B2, certified clean sample containers, if required, will be provided by the laboratory.
+As discussed in Section 3.2, certified clean sample containers, if required, will be provided by the laboratory.
 All containers will be visually inspected prior to use, and any suspect containers will be discarded.

 Reagents of appropriate purity and suitably cleaned laboratory equipment will also be used for all stages of laboratory analyses.
 Details for acceptance requirements for supplies and consumables at the laboratories are provided in the laboratory SOPs and QA plans.
 All supplies will be obtained from reputable suppliers with appropriate documentation or certification.
-Supplies will be inspected to confirm that they meet use requirements, and certification records will be retained by the field supervisor (i.e., for supplies used in the laboratory).
+Supplies will be inspected to confirm that they meet use requirements, and certification records will be retained by the field supervisor (i.e., for supplies used in the field) or the laboratory QA manager (i.e., for supplies used in the laboratory).

-B10.
-DATA MANAGEMENT
+3.7 DATA MANAGEMENT (B10)